-Basis of Preparation
+Basis of Preparation and Accounting

-The Accounts have been prepared under the historical cost convention and in accordance with both the Statement of Recommended Practice: Accounting for Further and Higher Education Institutions and applicable accounting standards.
-They conform to guidance published by the Scottish Higher Education Funding Council (SHEFC).
+The Accounts have been prepared under the historical cost convention, modified by the revaluation of investments and in accordance with both the Statement of Recommended Practice: Accounting for Further and Higher Education Institutions and applicable accounting standards.
+They conform to quidance published by the Scottish Higher Education Funding Council (SHEFC).